-Drawing on theory is important to more fully understand the nature of interprofessional education [49-50].
-Socio-cultural learning theory [51] could be used as a lens to explore the team collaboration required to implement these workplace health checks.
-Here, the learning was situated in a 'realworld' health promotion intervention in a workplace setting, with guided participation built on training and support between the project team and WHIRL team of IPL volunteers offering different levels of expertise and experience.
-This created a community of practice (CoP) which is the basic unit of analysis within a social learning system, defined as a 'group of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly' [50-52].
-In this context, the process of participating in a community of practice with situated learning resulted in 'legitimate peripheral participation', which is a contextual social phenomenon whereby newcomers become experienced members and eventually old timers of a community of practice or collaborative project [53].
-In this context, the community of practitioners were the WHIRL health promotion team.
+4.2.
+Theoretical Context of IPL in "Real-World" Workplace Health Promotion collaboration required to implement these workplace health checks.
+Here, the learning was situated in a "real-world" health promotion intervention in a workplace setting, with guided participation built on training and support between the project team and WHIRL team of IPL volunteers offering different levels of expertise and experience.
+This created a community of practice (CoP) which is the basic unit of analysis within a social learning system, defined as a "group of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly" [50-52].
+In this context, the process of participating in a community of practice with situated learning resulted in "legitimate peripheral participation", which is a contextual social phenomenon whereby newcomers become experienced members and eventually old-timers of a community of practice or collaborative project [53].
+In this context, the community of practitioners was the WHIRL health promotion team.
 The mastery of knowledge and skill (for pre-service healthcare students) or the application of knowledge and skill in this new non-clinical setting (for healthcare students who were already registered healthcare professionals) allowed each newcomer to the WHIRL IPL team to move from intention to learn, towards full participation in the sociocultural practice of the health check delivery.
-Supervisors and experienced IPL volunteers then scaffolded student 'ownership' of learning through collaborative allocation of specific areas of health check delivery, providing support and knowing how and when to intervene.
+Supervisors and experienced IPL volunteers then scaffolded student "ownership" of learning through the collaborative allocation of specific areas of health check delivery, providing support and knowing how and when to intervene.